r-dbi/r-dbi.org.old/content/blog/dbi-3-4.md

 When a new version of a generic is introduced, {DBI} documents and proposes an upgrade path for backend implementers.
 In the long run this would also allow for transitioning to another object-oriented system such as S3 or [R7](https://github.com/RConsortium/OOP-WG/) without introducing user-facing breaking changes.

-This approach also enables support of rich callbacks: each function in the facade can notify listeners before when called and before returning.
+This approach also enables support of rich callbacks: each function in the facade can notify listeners on entry and before returning.
-For example, a call to `dbi_connect()` would notify interested parties that a new connection has been established, and a call to `dbi_query()` issues callback with the query and the result.
+For example, a call to `dbi_connect()` would notify interested parties that a new connection has been established, and a call to `dbi_query()` issues callbacks with the query and the result.
 Potential use cases include:

 - Logging as in {dblog}.